+Wearing a mask is a common theme with all humans and not just the Empaths.
 I recently read that the Japanese believe people have three faces: The face we show the world, the face we show our family and close friends, and the face we show no one.
 It is our hidden face which is apparently our truest reflection.

-When we awaken, as an Empath, a world which had been elusive to our conscious mind, is gradually revealed.
-Not only do we come to embrace and appreciate our unusual traits—traits that seemed to set us apart from others—but we gain a new outlook on life.
-Everything we have ever experienced emotionally and physically, when around people, finally makes sense.
-We now understand our need for time alone, why we feel such crazy energy when in busy places, and why we experience such overpowering emotions when with certain people.
+When we awaken as an Empath a new world, which had been previously invisible to us, is gradually revealed.
+Not only do we come to embrace and appreciate our unusual traits—traits that set us apart from others—but we start experiencing more synchronicities, develop greater intuition and discover a new outlook on life.
+Everything we ever experienced emotionally and physically, when around people, finally makes sense.
+We understand our need for time alone, why we feel such crazy energy when in busy places, and why we experience such overpowering emotions when with certain people.
 We come to accept our ‘inner-Knowing’ as the pervasive guiding force it is and stop fighting or ignoring the strong intuition that comes with it.
-‘Yes’, we shout, ‘Empath life is a very real phenomenon.
-We are not the only ones!’

 We may become so excited by our newfound knowledge that we want to shout it from the rooftops!
 Tell the world who we are, what we know, feel, see and intuit.
-We have an explanation for all the inexplicable things we’ve experienced, throughout our life, and we want to share it with anyone who will listen… Sadly, this intense enthusiasm, to share our new findings, is often short-lived.
-We quickly come to understand that it is no easy feat discussing the ways of an Empath, with muggles.
+We have an explanation for all the inexplicable things we’ve experienced, throughout life, and we want to share it with anyone who will listen… Sadly, this intense enthusiasm, to share our new findings, is often short-lived.
+We quickly come to understand it is no easy feat discussing the ways of an Empath with muggles.
 Discovering who we are, it would seem, was the easy part of the journey!

 Until next time.